LearnWeb3DAO/Graph/README.md

          - abi.json
   ```

-- To create this `next-app`, in the terminal point to NFT-Collection folder and type
+- To create this `next-app`, in the terminal point to RandomWinnerGame folder and type

   ```bash
       npx create-next-app@latest